bjchris32/bjchris32.github.io/_posts/2025-01-22-the-next-good-thing.markdown

 > I call this finding the song we came here to sing.
 Find that and you are on your way to a fulfilling and happy life where you will want to share it with others. (page 76.)

 * I reflected on my self about why I did not do well on public speaking.
 Did I find my song?
 Did I work on something that I am enthusiastic about, so that I am willing to share?
 Or, I am just too shy to do public speaking.
-It seems to be that I still did not find the song.

 ### Chapter 6
 Some minor accident happened when Marcos was taking Joe to lunch.
 A driver was barely hitting them when Marcos was guiding Joe in the parking lot.